ghosteyetech/ReactNativeNavigation/ReadME.md

 $ kill -9 <pid>
 ```

-## To esolve issue with adding stack navigation with drawer need to update babel.config.js as follows
+## To resolve issue with adding stack navigation with drawer need to update babel.config.js as follows

 ```
 module.exports = function (api) {